Water Heater Anode Rod: What It Is & Why Replacement Matters

 Pincher's Pro Tip

-Schedule annual inspections during routine plumbing maintenance to catch problems early.
-Most inspections take just 15 minutes and can save you thousands in premature water heater replacement costs.
+Schedule annual inspections as part of routine preventive plumbing maintenance.
+Most anode rod inspections take just 15 minutes and can save you $1,500 to $2,500 in premature water heater replacement costs.

 Find Trusted & Licensed Plumbers in Ohio